lucasdelvillar/Calculator/README.md

 OOP is a great way to group data and functionality together.
 It makes code cleaner, drier, easier to read, and update.

 The "data-" attribute is useful when you need to create a custom group / name for elements.
-It makes it easier to select those elements in JavaScript without the use of a class.
+This is outdated however with the availability of other front-end frameworks.